 Some business/travel expenses may be paid directly by an employee.
 In which case, the employee would submit an employee reimbursement request to the Payroll/Travel office.

 What does the department need to do to get a payment request paid NPO?

-Prior to purchase, determine if the required or preferred method of payment is by Purchase Order or CMU Business Card.
+Prior to purchase, determine if the required or preferred method of purchase is by Purchase Order or CMU Business Card.
 If NPO is an appropriate method of payment for the purchase, then complete the Invoice Voucher

 on the Contracting and Purchasing Services

 ' website, under Forms/Searches.
 Get appropriate signature(s) of approval, attach sufficient backup to substantiate the payment request, and submit to Payable Accounting (302 Warriner) for processing.